Nature for Beginners: Start Here

 How to Plan Your First Wildlife Outing

-The "Aha!"
-Moment - Learn to Speak the Language
+The Noticing — Learn to See More

 A Simple Guide to Answering "What Bird Is That?